 In assessing the realizability of deferred tax assets, the Company considers whether it is more likely than not that some portion, or all, of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-The Company considers projected future taxable income, carry-back opportunities, and tax planning strategies in making this assessment.
+The Company considers projected future taxable income, carryback opportunities, and tax planning strategies in making this assessment.
 Based upon the level of historical taxable income and projections for future taxable income over the periods which the deferred tax assets are deductible, the Company believes it is more likely than not that it will realize the benefits of these deductible differences, net of the valuation allowance recorded.
-The net impact on income tax expense related to changes in the valuation allowance for 2013, 2012, and 2011, were \$14,000, \$214,000 and \$0, respectively.
+The net impact on income tax expense related to changes in the valuation allowance for 2014, 2013, and 2012, were \$1.1 million, \$14,000 and \$214,000 respectively.

-The Company has domestic capital loss carryforwards of \$3.1 million at December 31, 2013.
-The total \$3.1 million of the capital loss carryforwards relate to the pre-acquisition periods of acquired companies and are due to expire in 2014.
-The Company has provided a \$1.1 million valuation allowance against the tax benefit associated with the capital loss carryforwards.
+The Company had domestic capital loss carryforwards that expired in 2014.
+The total \$3.1 million of the capital loss carryforwards related to the pre-acquisition periods of acquired companies, and the Company had provided a \$1.1 million valuation allowance against the \$1.1 million tax benefit associated with the capital loss carryforwards.

-The undistributed foreign earnings of the Company's foreign subsidiary of approximately \$10.7 million are considered to be indefinitely reinvested.
+The undistributed foreign earnings of the Company's foreign subsidiary of approximately \$12.7 million are considered to be indefinitely reinvested.
 Accordingly, no provision for U.S. federal and state income taxes or foreign withholding taxes has been provided for such undistributed earnings.
-The Company estimated at December 31, 2013, that an additional tax liability of \$705,000 would become due if repatriation of undistributed earnings would occur.
+The Company estimated at December 31, 2014, that an additional tax liability of \$609,000 would become due if repatriation of undistributed earnings would occur.

-The unrecognized tax benefit at December 31, 2013, was \$188,000, excluding interest of \$5,000 and no penalties.
-The full unrecognized tax benefits, if recognized, would favorably impact the effective income tax rate.
-The Company believes it is reasonably possible that the total amount of unrecognized tax benefits could continue to decrease during the next 12 months due to the expiration of the U.S. federal statute of limitations associated with certain other tax positions.
+The Company had an unrecognized tax benefit at December 31, 2014 and 2013, of \$360,000 and \$188,000, respectively, excluding interest of \$8,000 and \$5,000, respectively, and penalties in 2014 of \$7,000.
+Of these amounts, \$210,000 and \$188,000 at December 31, 2014 and 2013, respectively, represents the net unrecognized tax benefits that, if recognized, would favorably impact the effective income tax rate.
+The remaining \$150,000 at December 31, 2014 would have no impact on the effective tax rate, if recognized.
 The Company accrues interest and penalties related to uncertain tax position in the statements of income as income tax expense.

-The change in the unrecognized tax benefits for 2013 and 2012 is as follows:
+The change in the unrecognized tax benefits for 2014 and 2013 is as follows:

-(In thousands) Balance of unrecognized tax benefits at December 31, 2011 \$ 266 Reductions due to lapse of applicable statute of limitations (117) Additions based on tax positions of prior years 84 Additions based on tax positions related to the current year (9) Balance of unrecognized tax benefits at December 31, 2012 \$ 224 Paduations due to lange of applicable statute of limitations (01) Reductions due to lapse of applicable statute of limitations (91) Additions based on tax positions of prior years 27 Additions based on tax positions related to the current year 28 Balance of unrecognized tax benefits at December 31, 2013 \$ 188
+Balance of unrecognized tax benefits at December 31, 2012 (In thousands) \$ 224 Reductions due to lapse of applicable statute of limitations (91) Additions based on tax positions of prior years 27 Additions based on tax positions related to the current year 28 Balance of unrecognized tax benefits at December 31, 2013 \$ 188 Reductions due to lapse of applicable statute of limitations (26) Additions based on tax positions of prior years 10 Additions based on tax positions related to the current year 195 Balance of unrecognized tax benefits at December 31, 2014 \$ 367

 The Company files a U.S. federal income tax return, various state jurisdictions and a Canada federal and provincial income tax return.
-The 2010 to 2013 U.S. federal and state returns remain open to examination.
-The 2009 to 2013 Canada federal and provincial income tax returns remain open to examination.
+The 2011 to 2014 U.S. federal and state returns remain open to examination.
+The 2010 to 2014 Canada federal and provincial income tax returns remain open to examination.

-(6) Notes Payable
+(7) Notes Payable